askjohngeorge/vapi-vct/README.md

 # Vapi-VCT (Vapi Version Control Tools)

 Vapi-VCT is a Python-based CLI tool designed to facilitate version control and management of Vapi AI assistants.
-This tool allows you to fetch, decompose, recompose, and update Vapi assistant configurations, making it easier to track changes, collaborate, and maintain your AI assistants.
+This tool allows you to fetch, decompose, recompose, update, and publish Vapi assistant configurations, making it easier to track changes, collaborate, and maintain your AI assistants.

 ## Features